alyssaduan/Spring2018-Project-Churn-Model/README.md

 Each row represents a customer of the network, with the parameters for each customer described below.

-       The data consists of 20,000 customers, split into 90% (18,000) for training data and the remaining 10% (2,000) as test data (holdout).
+       The data consists of 20,000 customers, split into 90% (18,000) for training data The remaining 10% (2,000) as test data (holdout).

 Find the labeled training data in 'train.csv' and unlabeled test data in 'test.csv'.